 Sanilac County Community Mental Health Authority appears likely to maintain and/or improve its current method of operation and demonstrates a commitment to ongoing quality improvement.
-Sanilac County Community Mental Health Authority is required to submit a post-survey Quality Improvement Plan (QIP) to CARF that addresses all recommendations identified in this report.

 Sanilac County Community Mental Health Authority has earned a Three-Year Accreditation.
 The leadership team and staff are complimented and congratulated for this achievement.
 In order to maintain this accreditation, throughout the term of accreditation, the organization is required to: